Azure/azure-rest-api-specs/specification/databoxedge/resource-manager/readme.csharp.md

 > see https://aka.ms/autorest

-This is the AutoRest configuration file for IotHub.
+This is the AutoRest configuration file for DataBoxEdge.

 These settings apply only when `--csharp` is specified on the command line.
 Please also specify `--csharp-sdks-folder=<path to "SDKs" directory of your azure-sdk-for-net clone>`.